LukeShortCloud/rootpages/src/administration/chromebook.rst

 There are three update channels to choose from for Chrome OS updates.
 This can be changed by going to: ``Settings`` > ``About Chrome OS`` > ``Additional details`` > ``Channel`` > ``Change channel`` [15].

+-  Chrome OS >= 94

+   -  Stable (default) = Major upgrades every 4 weeks.
+   -  Extended stable (enterprise only) = Major upgrades every 8 weeks.
+   -  Beta = Major upgrades every 4 weeks.
+This upgrade rolls out 2 weeks before the next stable release.
+   -  Developer = Updates twice a week.
+Those updates can be minor or major and usually contain new experimental features.
+This is not to be confused with ``Developer Mode`` which is different.
+   -  Canary = Updates almost every day.
+This is an extremely experimental update channel that can only be enabled on the CLI.

+-  Chrome OS < 94

    -  Stable (default) = Minor updates every 3 weeks.
 Major upgrades every 6 weeks.
    -  Beta = Minor updates every week.
 Major upgrades every 6 weeks.
--  Developer = Updates twice a week.
-Those updates can be minor or major and usually contain new experimental features.
-This is not to be confused with ``Developer Mode`` which is different.
--  Canary = Updates daily.
-This is an extremely experimental update channel that can only be enabled on the CLI.
+   -  Developer
+   -  Canary

+[30]

 Check `here <https://chromereleases.googleblog.com/search/label/Chrome%20OS>`__ for information on the latest channel updates for Chrome OS.